LukeGrahamLandry/hctarcs/devlog.md

+## cli direct wasm build (Jan 3)

-alas macroquad was too good to be true. their build system sucks ass if you want to use any other wasm library in the universe.
+alas macroquad was too good to be true. their build system sucks ass if you want to use any other wasm library in the universe. it's a little sad that i was tempted to do a similar thing because I also dislike wasm-bindgen but this is such a pain.

 First attempt messing around
 ```html